magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 - **Options**
    - **Plot Type**
-       - **Allocation** -- Plots *Reservoir well flow rates* along with how this well supports/are supported by other wells.
-       ( This option is only available for cases with Flux results available. )
+       - **Allocation** -- Plots *Reservoir well flow rates* along with how this well supports/are supported by other wells ( This option is only available for cases with Flux results available )
-       - **Well Flow** -- Plots *Surface Well Flow Rates* together with phase split between Oil, Gas, and Water.
+       - **Well Flow** -- Plots *Surface Well Flow Rates* together with phase split between Oil, Gas, and Water
    - **Flow Type**
        - **Accumulated** -- Plots an approximation of the accumulated flow along the well
        - **Inflow Rates** -- Plots the rate of flow from the connection into the well
    - **Group Small Contributions** -- Groups small well contributions into a group called **Other**
-   - **Threshold** -- Threshold used by the **Group Small Contributions** option.
+   - **Threshold** -- Threshold used by the **Group Small Contributions** option

 ### Depth Settings